nxcode-io/Axon/README.md

 ### **Pluggable**

-Migration cost is zero, fully user-friendly
+Zero migration cost, completely user-friendly.

-- Axon can be freely integrated with any framework, such as LangChain, Coze, Dify, or n8n, and other frameworks can also be seamlessly connected to Axon.
-This ensures zero development overhead and eliminates migration costs
+- **Pluggable with any framework**: Axon plugs in freely with any framework, and all frameworks can also connect to Axon, such as LangChain, Coze, Dify, or n8n.

-- All components are fully plug-and-play, such as LLM providers (GPT, Claude, Gemini, Grok), memory components, and planning executors.
+- **Pluggable with all components**: All tools and components are fully plug-and-play, including LLM providers (GPT, Claude, Gemini, Grok), in-memory components, and schedulers.

 ### **Perfect Multi-Agent Context Engineering**

-Solve problems such as context contamination, state fragmentation, uncontrollable behavior, and misunderstandings.
+This solution addresses issues such as context contamination, state fragmentation, uncontrollable behavior, and misunderstandings.

-- Equipped with a comprehensive agent-to-agent information transmission protocol framework, the protocol allows for customized information content and type, while ensuring accuracy and consistency.
+- **Transparent, 100% Transmission Protocol**: Equipped with an agent-based transmission protocol framework, it allows customization of transmission content and types, ensuring 100% protocol compliance while ensuring accuracy and consistency.

-- In situations where context is confused or missing, agents intelligently communicate and find the correct context.
+- **Contextual Autonomy**: Agents are able to communicate intelligently and find the correct context even when context is unclear or missing.

-- Agents align on goals and share a state board containing the current state information of the overall goal, ensuring consistent state.
+- **State Consistency**: Agents coordinate based on their goals and share a stateboard containing the current state of the overall goal to ensure state consistency.

 ### **Memory**

-Solve the problems of loop freezing, memory drift and redundancy, and chaotic retrieval
+Solve loop freezing, memory drift, redundancy, and chaotic retrieval problems.

-- Memory functions include: memory compression (active and passive), memory hierarchical management
+- **Memory compression**: Active and passive compression.
+Agents can manage their own memory through compression, while model boundaries can be passively compressed.

-- Memory system support: short-term, mid term, and long-term memory, situational and semantic memory, adaptive strategies to achieve almost infinite context
+- **Memory hierarchical management**: Short-term, medium-term, and long-term memory, contextual memory, and semantic memory.

+- **Autonomous memory query**: Implementing adaptive strategies for virtually unlimited context.

 ### **AI-Native**

-Agents freely orchestrate task implementation paths, unlike traditional workflows.
+Unlike traditional workflows, agents can freely orchestrate task execution paths.

-- The agent includes a comprehensive toolkit, including tools, web search browsers, file operations, terminal functionality, and agent-as-a-tool.
-- Through Axon Nexus, intelligent agents collaborate using standard protocols and self-organize into a market-based ecosystem.
+- **Agent Collaboration**: Through Axon Nexus, intelligent agents can collaborate using standard protocols and self-organize into a market-based ecosystem.

+- **AI-Native Tools**: Agents include a comprehensive toolkit, including tools, web search browsers, file operations, terminal functionality, and agent-as-a-tool functionality.

-- The agent system is scalable, enabling evolution from a local prototype to a distributed intelligent society.
+- **Agent Extensibility**: The agent system is scalable, enabling it to evolve from a local prototype to a distributed intelligent society.

 ### **Evolvable**

 Axon gets smarter with use.

-- At the agent level, the system accumulates knowledge and continuously optimizes its strategies through feedback on goals and outcomes.
+- **Agent Evolution**: At the agent level, the system accumulates knowledge and continuously optimizes its policies through feedback on goals and outcomes.

-- At the framework level, Axon automatically generates execution traces and annotated data for SFT and RL training.
-An integrated evaluation suite defines and measures metrics, creating a closed loop between execution and model evolution.
+- **Framework Evolution**: At the framework level, Axon automatically generates execution traces and annotated data for SFT and RL training.
+An integrated evaluation suite defines and measures metrics, closing the loop between execution and model evolution.

 ### **Security**

-- Runs in a sandbox environment to ensure agent behavior is secure.
+- **Sandbox Environment**: Runs in a sandbox environment to ensure agent safety.

-- Axon employs a two-layer security mechanism to ensure verifiable and compliant agent behavior.
+- **Deterministic Strategy Engine**: Provides financial-grade security, ensuring execution only when compliance with safety rules is met.

-- A deterministic policy engine works in conjunction with a probabilistic guidance layer to prevent out-of-bounds or unsafe operations.
+- **Probabilistic Guidance Layer**: LLM participates in decision-making to prevent unauthorized or unsafe operations.

 ### **Builder-Control**

 Built-in version control gives developers full control over the entire process.

-- Version control ensures full traceability and rollback of all functional nodes.
+- **Version Control**: Ensures full traceability and rollback of all functional nodes.

-- Builder controllability: Agent decisions and all behaviors are fully controllable and visualized, with the system generating execution traces, logs, and policy evaluations.
+- **Builder Controllability**: Agent decisions and all behaviors are fully controllable and visible, with execution traces, logs, and policy evaluations generated by the system.

 ### **Structured Output (Format)**

-Guarantees **consistent, structured outputs** across any LLM provider — even those that don’t natively support it.
+- Ensure consistent and structured output across all LLM providers (even those that don't natively support the format).

-- Validate responses against **Pydantic-style schemas**, automatically repairing malformed outputs until they match spec.
+- Validate responses against a Pydantic-style schema, automatically fixing malformed output until it conforms to the specification.

 ## Installation